First shots fired in the Revolution. “The shot heard ’round

 Port Royal Island, SC

 Maj.
-Gen. Moultrie defeated British detachment.
+Gen. Moultrie defeated the British detachment.

 14 Feb.
 1779